UTC Plymouth

 UTC Plymouth is a university technical college (UTC) that opened in the Devonport area of Plymouth, Devon, England in September 2013.

 The college is located on the site of the former Parkside Community College on Park Avenue.
 The campus was extensively rebuilt and refurbished for the opening of the UTC in 2013.

 Sponsors and partners

-Plymouth University is the university sponsor of the UTC, while City College Plymouth and Plymouth City Council are the other sponsors.
+The University of Plymouth is the university sponsor of the UTC, while City College Plymouth and Plymouth City Council are the other sponsors.

 UTC Plymouth are affiliated to the Royal Navy.

 Employer partners of UTC Plymouth include Babcock International, Becton Dickinson, DS Smith, Fine Tubes, Invensys, Plessey, Princess Yachts, UTC Aerospace Systems, VI-Spring, MVV Environment and Wrigley Company.